Flap Surgery: The Basics

 Classification by Tissue Type

 Flaps can be named according to their composition.
 The tissue composition may be skin, fascia, muscle, bone, nerve, cartilage, or a combination.
 Fascia is the thin lining of connective tissue that surrounds and holds each blood vessel, bone, nerve fiber, and muscle in place (7).
 Cutaneous refers to the layers of skin.
-Pedicle flaps are those that are still attached to the original site and the other end is moved to cover the recipient area; a free flap is an area of tissue completely removed from one part of the body and surgically placed in another area (8).
+Pedicle flaps are those that are still attached to the original site, and the other end is moved to cover the recipient area; a free flap is an area of tissue completely removed from one part of the body and surgically placed in another location (8).

 Common flaps: (5)